 segment, which falls under a single segment of chemicals.

-4. Business Continuity: There was no change in the nature of our business and structure of the business during the period under review.
+4. Business Continuity: There was no change in the nature of our business during the year under review.
 We remain committed to our core operations and strategic direction.

 DIVIDEND